 College football players come in all shapes and sizes.
 No one player is exactly the same, which makes the game even more interesting.
 However, Oklahoma State freshman punter Tom Hutton is truly in a league of its own because of his age.

 Hutton is a 6-foot-3, 195-pound punter from Newborough, Victoria, Australia.
 He was a three-star prospect, according to 247Sports, and was one of the Cowboy football's first commitments in the 2019 class.
 All of that seems relatively normal on the surface until everyone learns he's a 29-year-old college freshman.

 You read that correctly.
-There’s a 29-year-old true freshman in NCAA college football right now, and he’s probably going to start for Oklahoma State Football in the Big 12 this season.
+There's a 29-year-old true freshman in NCAA college football right now, and he's the starting punter for Oklahoma State Football in the Big 12 this season.

 Tom Hutton is also a rare talent.

 Hutton attended high school at ProKick Australia, which has helped produce several Ray Guy Award winners over the years.
 He also played Australian-rules football with Yallourn-Yallourn North in the Mid Gippsland Football League, scoring 27 goals in 2017 and 40 goals in 2015.

 Needless to say, Hutton has a big leg and professional experience, but that's only part of what makes the Aussie punter's story unique.